-Hanne Darboven was born in Munich in 1941 and is considered one of the most important and enigmatic figures in postwar German art.
-Following a brief period in which she studied as a pianist, she went on to train in art at the Hochschule für bildende Künste in Hamburg from 1962–1965.
+Hanne Darboven is considered to be one of the most important and enigmatic figures in postwar German art.
+Following a brief period in which she studied as a pianist, Darboven went on to train in art at the Hochschule für bildende Künste in Hamburg from 1962–1965.
 Though based in Hamburg, it was during a two-year stay in New York in the late 1960s that Darboven discovered what would become her life-long project: the visualization of time in all its formations.
 Upon return to her hometown in 1968, she continued to live and work at her parental home in Hamburg’s Harburg district until her death in 2009.